 Why I am no longer practising as a Health Coach

 I opened my practice 'Joanna Brown, Health Coaching' in January 2013 and was over the moon to sign up a 6 month client on my first day!
 I did everything by the book - I was active on social media, blogged, wrote an ebook and networked whenever possible.
 I even pushed aside my introverted tendencies to hold a live Tele-class about sugar and stood up in front of 25 people for my Spring Health workshop.
 Despite all this and coaching 10 clients through positive change throughout the year, I had an underlying feeling of un-fulfilment.
 It was difficult to admit that I wasn't enjoying the actual coaching part of my business.
-I was a whiz on social media, loved writing, meeting new people and supporting my health coach buddies with their websites.
-But when talking to clients about their diet and lifestyle, I didn't enjoy it.
+I was a whiz on social media, loved writing about health, setting up my website, online programs and meeting new people.
+But when talking one-to-one with clients about their diet and lifestyle, I didn't enjoy it.
 Being a health coach wasn't for me.